 If you’ve tried my EASY TIRAMISU RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-- 2 packets lady/sponge fingers
+- 2 packets lady/sponge fingers (125 g each packet)

-- 150 g mascarpone cheese
+- 250 g mascarpone cheese

-- 150 g whipping cream
+- 300 ml whipping cream

-- 1 tsp instant coffee
+- 1 teaspoon instant coffee

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 2 tbsp cocoa powder
+- 2 tablespoon cocoa powder

-Use an electric mixer to beat the whipping cream until it holds stiff peaks.
+- Use an electric mixer to beat the whipping cream until it holds stiff peaks.

-Sprinkle cocoa powder on top.
+- Sprinkle cocoa powder on top.

-Chill in the fridge for a few good hours, ideally overnight.
+- Chill in the fridge for a few good hours, ideally overnight.